5.3 GW of Floating Solar Projects under various stages of development in India

 Source: JMK research

-Majority of these floating solar plants are planned in the states of Maharashtra, Uttar Pradesh, Jharkhand, Telangana, Tamil Nadu, and Andhra Pradesh.
+Majority of these plants are planned in the states of Maharashtra, Uttar Pradesh, Jharkhand, Telangana, Tamil Nadu, and Andhra Pradesh.
 Active players participating in these tenders are ReNew, Shapoorji & Pallonji, S&W, Mahindra, Waaree and BHEL.

 Despite being land neutral, the development cost of the floating systems including anchoring, installation, maintenance, and transmission is about 30-50% higher than the ground-based systems.
-However, the generation from floating solar plants is higher as the panels’ efficiency is higher (about 6% to 7%) due to the cooling effects of water.
+However, the generation from these floating plants is higher as the panels’ efficiency is higher (about 6% to 7%) due to the cooling effects of water.

-For successful tenders, the tariff range for floating solar plants is INR 3.29- 3.36 per unit.
+For successful tenders, the tariff range for floating plants is INR 3.29- 3.36 per unit.
 Whereas, for tenders with low ceiling tariffs (INR 3/ unit), like MSEDCL 1,000 MW in Maharashtra, they have failed to attract any bidders.

 In price-sensitive markets like India, higher costs of floating solar plants will remain a big challenge.
 Other challenges such as rusting, corrosion, long term impact of moisture on modules, cables, non-availability of floats in India, etc. still need to be addressed to increase large scale adoption of floating solar power projects in India.